Em-kale/Bookstore-Web-App/README.md

 Project repository for COMP 3005:
 This application is a fictional online book store called Look Inna Book

-use the app at: https://comp3005-databases.herokuapp.com/
+This is web app!
+You can use the app at: https://comp3005-databases.herokuapp.com/

 To demo the application as customer, login with credentials: